GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-devtools/index.md

   </figcaption>
 </figure>

+{% Banner 'neutral' %}
   Read on to learn about the [mark-up, styling, and scripting of mini apps](/mini-app-markup-styling-and-scripting/).
+{% endBanner %}